 From Nagoya Station, take the Higashiyama Subway Line to Fujigaoka Station (the last station on the line).
 This takes about half an hour.

-At Fujihaoka Station, exit the station and transfer to Linimo — a Mag-Lev (magnetically levitated) train — to get to Aichikyūhaku-kinen-kōen (“Expo Memorial Park”) Station.
+At Fujigaoka Station, exit the station and transfer to Linimo — a Mag-Lev (magnetically levitated) train — to get to Aichikyūhaku-kinen-kōen (“Expo Memorial Park”) Station.
 Take Exit 2 from here and you’ve arrived at the entrance to Aichi Commemorative Park.

 We recommend this route as it’s the cheapest, and has more regular departures than the bus.

-Bus: Direct but infrequent
+Bus: Direct but less frequent

 ¥1,000